 More than 150 bird species have been spotted in the park, including at least 13 raptor species.
 These include nesting bald eagles, osprey, barred owls and great grey owls.
 Canoeing through the park provides access to water birds.
 The park's lakes and streams attract osprey and kingfishers.
+See our bird checklist.

 - Kelley's Bathtub Trail

-- easy access to lake, forest and wetland ecosystems makes Kelley's Bathtub a superb site for viewing wildlife and shorebirds
+- Easy access to lake, forest and wetland ecosystems makes Kelley's Bathtub a superb site for viewing wildlife and shorebirds.

-- early morning visitors are sometimes treated to sightings of moose, deer, beavers and black bears
+- Early morning visitors are sometimes treated to sightings of moose, deer, beavers and black bears.

 - Wildlife viewing blind